Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## List Languages

 At the bottom of the profile page under the languages tab will be a list of languages the profile owner knows.
-If the owner doesn't know any languages or has not recoreded any it will show a message of no languages for profile owner.
+If the owner doesn't know any languages or has not recorded any it will show a message of no languages for profile owner.

 If the user is the profile owner it will also present them with an add language button.